Digital-Defiance/ec2-github-runner/README.md

+This project is a fork that I am maintaining, please check https://github.com/machulav/ec2-github-runner for the original repository.

 # On-demand self-hosted AWS EC2 runner for GitHub Actions

 ⚠️ If you like the project, please consider [supporting Ukraine](https://bit.ly/3KeY7dc) in a [war](https://en.wikipedia.org/wiki/2022_Russian_invasion_of_Ukraine) against russian occupants.
 Any help would be much appreciated!